-Certification in fire safety may be offered though the state where the person lives or community colleges.
+Certification in fire safety may be offered through the state where the person lives or private organizations.
 Certifications may include Public Fire and Life Safety Educator, Fire Safety Inspector certified or Fire Safety Manager.
 Most certifications involve taking a course, then passing an exam(s).
 Many are specific to a particular occupation or employer.

 Related to Fire Safety Certification